Gusgus127/Personalized-Translation-Engines/README.md

 ### Base Model
 **MarianMT** (`Helsinki-NLP/opus-mt-es-en` / `opus-mt-en-es`) — Apache 2.0 licensed, fast inference, runs fully locally for data privacy.

+> NLLB-200 was evaluated during the baseline phase (`nllb-baseline.ipynb`) but excluded from the final system due to its CC-BY-NC licence (non-commercial only).

 ### Domain Adaptation